nogibjj/arko_databricks_pipeline/README.md

 The pipeline will first extract data from a source and then load it into DBFS.
 Consequently, it take the DBFS file as input and then load it into catalog tables in stages (inbound -> staging -> processed) based on sequential processing.

 ## Pipeline Function
-- A `modules/extract.py` script to extract a csv file from github and then store it in dbfs.
+- A `modules/extract.py` script to extract a csv file from github and then store it in dbfs. [`extract` task]
-- A `modules/load.py` script to load dbfs file into the inbound table.
+- A `modules/load.py` script to load dbfs file into the inbound table. [`load` task]
-- A `modules/transform.py` script to fetch data from inbound table, then perform transformations, and then load into the staging table.
+- A `modules/transform.py` script to fetch data from inbound table, then perform transformations, and then load into the staging table. [`transform` task]
-- A `modules/query.py` custom script that take s the staging table and then outputs the % change in close value for the past 5 days, into the processed table.
+- A `modules/query.py` custom script that takes the staging table and then outputs the % change in close value for the past 5 days, into the processed table. [`query` task]

 ## Project Structure